Vyral/base-template/_posts/2022-03-11-introducing-our-newest-team-member.md

 **What got you into real estate?**

 I’d been in sales for a long time.
 Customer service is crucial to me, and when I bought my house, I did not have a great experience.
 The agent wasn’t attentive, didn’t listen well, was pushy, and didn’t answer my questions.
-I felt like I could do a much better job as a Realtor than they were doing—not in a cocky way, just that I could serve clients better than that.
+I felt like I could do a much better job as a Realtor—not in a cocky way, just that I could serve clients better than that.
 That experience is what made me start to explore the option of entering real estate.&nbsp;

 **What is your favorite part of working in real estate?**